 OS & App Updates for Mac

-Mac OS X: To update your OS in macOS, open the App Store.
+macOS: To update your Mac operating system, open the App Store.
 If a badge is displayed on the App Store icon you have updates waiting.
 If you think there may be updates for your machine go to the top of your screen and open the “Store” drop-down menu and select “Reload”.
 This will manually check for updates.

 To ensure that future updates are downloaded and installed automatically, open your Mac’s System Preferences and click the App Store icon.
 Make sure the following boxes are checked: